iayanbhunia/AI-Tutor---Multi-Agent-Learning-Platform/PROJECT_REPORT.md

 ## CERTIFICATE

-This is to certify that the project work entitled **"AI Tutor: A Multi-Agent Intelligent Tutoring System with Enforced Mastery Progression"** has been carried out by **Bhaskar Dey** under my guidance in partial fulfilment of the requirements for the award of the degree of Bachelor of Technology in Computer Science & Engineering.
+This is to certify that the project work entitled **"AI Tutor: A Multi-Agent Intelligent Tutoring System with Enforced Mastery Progression"** has been carried out by **Ayan Bhunia** under my guidance in partial fulfilment of the requirements for the award of the degree of Bachelor of Technology in Computer Science & Engineering.

 The project work is original and has not been submitted elsewhere for the award of any degree or diploma.